 - 2.1.
-Any college student who knows or has a reason to believe they have an infectious disease has an obligation to conduct themselves in accordance with such knowledge in order to protect themselves and others. - 2.1.1.
-A student (curriculum and continuing education) must notify the Vice President, Student Development to determine the appropriate response to their health needs, including reasonable accommodations they may be entitled to by law, based on healthcare provider documentation. - 2.1.2.
-A student who believes they are infected with an infectious disease should seek advice from a healthcare provider. - 2.2.
-All medical information regarding an individual's infectious disease shall be kept confidential, and no person, group, agency, insurer, employer, or institution shall be provided any medical information without the prior, specific written consent of a student or employee unless providing such information is required by state and/or federal law. - Section 3: Safely Handling Blood and other Body Fluids - 3.1.
-PCC publicizes and observes safety guidelines published by OSHA for handling of blood and other body fluids and secretions in all health care programs on campus and in other college contexts in which such fluids or secretions may be encountered. - 3.2.
-The guidelines are located on the College's website as part of the College Safety Plan.
+Any college employee or contracted services person who knows or has a reason to believe they have an infectious disease has an obligation to conduct themselves in accordance with such knowledge in order to protect themselves and others. - 2.1.1.
+An employee or contracted services person must notify their direct supervisor and the Office of Human Resources and Organizational Development (HROD) to determine the appropriate response to their health needs, including reasonable accommodations they may be entitled to by law, based on healthcare provider documentation. - 2.1.2.
+All medical information regarding an individual's infectious disease shall be kept confidential, and no person, group, agency, insurer, employer, or institution shall be provided any medical information without the prior, specific written consent of a student or employee unless providing such information is required by state and/or federal law.

+Section 3: Prevention